 For the first time in his life, Belding was without his gun or someone close by to help him.
 As he saw the young man begin to leave as his daughter wanted, he found his courage once more and raised his voice to follow him.

 “You won’t be able to hide, boy.
 I’ll put the word out for you and get the dogs out come first light.
 I’ll find you, and you’ll be made to regret this.”
 He turned to his daughter.
 “That horse, and now this.
 I’ll remember this.
 I’ll deal with you, and him, when I get back tomorrow.”
-He dared not do anything at that moment with it getting dark, and knowing that William would not have gone far just yet, and might return to finish what he had begun with death already hanging over him.
+He dared not do anything at that moment with it getting dark, and knowing that William would not have gone far and might return to finish what he had begun, with the threat of death already hanging over him.

 “So how will you deal with me, Father?
 How?
 Will you strip me and whip me in the yard as you do with those others who displease you, or try to avoid your persistent advances?
 Will you manacle me, as you do them, and lock me up at night?”
 She was being reckless in her own anger.
 “What a pity I am only a woman, and your daughter, and am only fit to be raped”—he took a step toward her, but then thought better of it—“whipped senseless, or beaten into submission, which you know so well how to do, as your own father and grandfather did.”
 He did not like to have his less-creditable pursuits thrown at him by his own daughter.
 She always stood in his way and could bring the worst out in him all too easily.

 “Don’t tempt me.”
 She could see that the small tic by his left eye, a certain indicator of his anger, was moving the skin, although William’s blow may have done that.
 He was red faced with anger but was still wary of William returning.
 If he were not careful, he would drop dead from an overstressed heart like his father had when he had flown into such a mood, four years before.